shubhamverma27/Blogriculture/README.md

-# truffle-init-webpack
+# Blogriculture
-Example webpack project with Truffle.
-Includes contracts, migrations, tests, user interface and webpack build pipeline.
+Webapp and Mobile app For Crop Sale using Blockchain (Ethereum)

 ## Usage

-To initialize a project with this example, run `truffle init webpack` inside an empty directory.
+To initialize a project with this run the following commands :- (First Install Truffle and NPM)

+1. npm install -g webpack

+2. Extract folder in nodemodules.zip to same directory /

+3. run testrpc on a new tab	To run server on localhost:8545

+4. truffle migrate         	To migrate the code to server running on 8545 port

+5. npm run dev     			To Run our server at localhost:8080

-## Building and the frontend
+## Using the Front End

-1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
-1. Then run `npm run dev` to build the app and serve it on http://localhost:8080

-## Possible upgrades

-* Use the webpack hotloader to sense when contracts or javascript have been recompiled and rebuild the application.
-Contributions welcome!
+1. Open localhost:8080

+2. Buy Tokens

+3. Use these Tokens to buy crops from farmers.

+4. Farmer Would be Paid from Escrow Once both the side of the deal are done.

 ## Common Errors

-* **Error: Can't resolve '../build/contracts/MetaCoin.json'**
+* **Error: Can't resolve '../build/contracts/xxx.json'**

 This means you haven't compiled or migrated your contracts yet.
 Run `truffle compile` and `truffle migrate` first.